Wood County Ohio assistance programs.

 First United Methodist Church (dial (419) 353-0682), St. Aloysius Church (419) 352-4195 and United Christian Fellowship - The Common Good (call (419) 806-4475) all can provide aid.
 Contact these charities and non-profits in Bowling Green and Wood County for free food, groceries, clothing, information, and other non-financial assistance.

 If those centers can’t help, then locate additional food pantries in Wood County.
 All across Bowling Green and other towns are places that serve meals, offer free groceries or even pass out school supplies or clothing.
-Read more Wood County food pantries.
+Read more Wood County free food pantries.

 Emergency financial assistance in Wood County